 What to Do When Your Toilet is Blocked: A Step-by-Step Guide

-Toilet blockages can happen at any moment and are a common household issue.
-They can be uncomfortable messy and uninspiring and require immediate attention.
-However, you don’t always have to call a plumber right away.
-In this blog we’ll guide you through the steps to clear your toilet within a matter of minutes.
+Toilet blockages can happen at any time and are a common issue for homeowners.
+They can be unpleasant messy and uninspiring, and require immediate attention.
+However, you don’t always have to contact an plumber right away.
+In this blog we’ll guide you through some simple steps to unclog your toilet in no time.

 Key Takeaways

-- Toilet blockages can be solved using simple tools and techniques such as plungers, baking soda
+- Toilet blockages can be cured with simple tools and methods such as a plunger, baking soda

 - Rubber Gloves